-SIM LLP has taken a risk-based approach to remuneration and set a remuneration policy that is, amongst other things, compliant with the applicable regulatory obligations.
+SIM LLP has taken a risk-based approach to remuneration and implemented a remuneration policy as required by SYSC 19G.
 A summary of SIM LLP's remuneration framework is set out below:

 - Link between pay and performance: Remuneration is dependent on both the performance of the Firm and the individual.
 The fixed and variable elements of remuneration have been developed to attract and retain high calibre staff to ensure the firm is in a position to deliver the business plans and maximise return to shareholders.
 The remuneration policy and incentive structures apply to all code staff, rewarding them only when their goals are achieved. - Decision-making process: Remuneration within the Savills Investment Management Group is governed by the Remuneration Committee which has established, implemented and maintains remuneration policies, procedures and practices that are consistent with the local regulatory requirements and promote sound and effective risk management. - The relationship between the Fixed and Variable remuneration: SIM LLP ensures that the fixed and variable components of the total remuneration are appropriately balanced.
 As such, the fixed component represents a sufficiently high proportion of the total remuneration.
 This approach allows SIM LLP sufficient flexibility on variable remuneration, including the option of not paying variable remuneration should the circumstances decide this is the most suitable approach in any given performance period.